Quantitative Image Analysis

 - Know about the main features and capabilities of the Fiji / ImageJ software

-- Be able to perform some of the techniques of scientific image analysis
+- Be able to perform some of the techniques for image analysis and segmentation

 - Be able to produce publication-quality figures of scientific images